LucieTomiskova/email_app/README.md

 Simple application with implemented email services (SendGrid, MailGun).

-Application is based on a simple form, that saves the data into the MongoDB.
+Application is based on a simple form, that saves the data into MongoDB.

+Application serves for registering new users.
+After filling all the required fields into the form all the information is saved to MongoDB and user receives automatic confirmation email.

 ### User data format